ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 In future versions of this document, I hope to be able to more clearly elaborate on why this data is inaccessible or not included in the extract.

 After filtering the data to only include entries accounting for adults (18 and older in age), the amount of observations in the data sample went from 1,048,575 to 753,243 observations.
 Additionally, using the count() function from R, counts for the amount of individuals by race, gender, and Hispanic Heritage were generated for each year.
-These results can be observed in the tables below.
+These results can be observed in the tables below for 2010 and 2015.

 2010 Race Count